Written by Craig Fearn

 Founder & Strategic Advisor

-đ Part of Complete Guide
+📚 Part of Complete Guide

-SEO Fundamentals: The Complete Guide for UK Small Businesses (2026)
+SEO Fundamentals: UK Small Biz Guide

-View the complete guide â
+View the complete guide

 On-page SEO covers everything you control on individual pages of your website.
-Title tags, content, images, internal linksâelements you can optimise without waiting for anyone else.
-This checklist covers the 15 elements that matter most.
+Title tags, content, images, internal links—elements you can optimise without waiting for anyone else.
+This checklist covers the 15 elements that matter most, each one with a clear action you can take today.

 1. Title Tag: Is It Optimised?

 Keep it under 60 characters to avoid truncation.
 Include your primary keyword near the beginning.
-Make it compellingâthis is your headline in search results.
-Each page needs a unique title; don't duplicate across pages.
+Make it compelling—this is your headline in search results.
+Each page needs a unique title; do not duplicate across pages.

 2. Meta Description: Does It Encourage Clicks?